Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Abstract

 \section{Abstract}

 Zero-shot translation is a promising direction for building a comprehensive multilingual neural machine translation~(MNMT) system.
 However, its quality is still not satisfactory due to off-target issues.
 In this paper, we aim to understand and alleviate the off-target issues from the perspective of uncertainty in zero-shot translation.
 By carefully examining the translation output and model confidence, we identify two uncertainties that are responsible for the off-target issues, namely, extrinsic data uncertainty and intrinsic model uncertainty.
-Based on the observations, we propose two light-weight and complementary approaches to denoise the training data for model training, and mask out the vocabulary of the off-target languages in inference.
-Extensive experiments on both balanced and unbalanced datasets show that our approaches significantly improve the performance of zero-shot translation over strong MNMT baselines.
-Qualitative analyses provide insights into where our approaches reduce off-target translations.
+Based on the observations, we propose two lightweight and complementary approaches to denoise the training data for model training and explicitly penalize the off-target translations by unlikelihood training during model training.
+Extensive experiments on both balanced and imbalanced datasets show that our approaches significantly improve the performance of zero-shot translation over strong MNMT baselines.